The Weak Gravity Conjecture: A Review: Acknowledgments

 \section{Acknowledgments}

 We are grateful to many physicists for conversations that have shaped our understanding of the Weak Gravity Conjecture over the years.
-We would particularly like to thank Murad Alim, Nima Arkani-Hamed, Tom Banks, Clifford Cheung, Clay C\'ordova, Thomas Dumitrescu, Netta Engelhardt, Muldrow Etheredge, Gary Horowitz, Manki Kim, Cody Long, Matteo Lotito, Juan Maldacena, Liam McAllister, Jacob McNamara, Miguel Montero, Hirosi Ooguri, Kantaro Ohmori, Grant Remmen, Steve Shenker, Gary Shiu, John Stout, Leonard Susskind, Cumrun Vafa, and Irene Valenzuela for collaboration or discussions, but this is by no means an exhaustive list of those to whom we owe thanks.
+We would particularly like to thank Murad Alim, Nima Arkani-Hamed, Tom Banks, Clifford Cheung, Clay C\'ordova, Patrick Draper, Thomas Dumitrescu, Netta Engelhardt, Muldrow Etheredge, Gary Horowitz, Isabel Garcia Garcia, Manki Kim, Cody Long, Matteo Lotito, Javier Magan, Juan Maldacena, Liam McAllister, Jacob McNamara, Miguel Montero, Hirosi Ooguri, Kantaro Ohmori, Grant Remmen, Steve Shenker, Gary Shiu, John Stout, Leonard Susskind, Cumrun Vafa, and Irene Valenzuela for collaboration or discussions, but this is by no means an exhaustive list of those to whom we owe thanks.

 DH is supported by the Simons Foundation as a member of the ``It from Qubit'' collaboration, the Sloan Foundation as a Sloan Fellow, the Packard Foundation as a Packard Fellow, and the Air Force Office of Scientific Research under the award number FA9550-19-1-0360, and the US Department of Energy under grants DE-SC0012567 and DE-SC0020360.
 The work of BH is supported by NSF grant PHY-1914934.
 The work of MR is supported in part by the NASA Grant 80NSSC20K0506 and the DOE Grant DE-SC0013607.
 The work of TR is supported by NSF grant PHY-1820912, the Simons Foundation, and the Berkeley Center for Theoretical Physics.